getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 }
 ```

-**Note:** For a more prolifically-commented version of this utility, see the *Async & Performance* title of this series.
+**Note:** For a more prolifically commented version of this utility, see the *Async & Performance* title of this series.
 Also, the run utilities provided with various async libraries are often more powerful/capable than what we've shown here.
 For example, asynquence's `runner(..)` can handle `yield`ed promises, sequences, thunks, and immediate (non-promise) values, giving you ultimate flexibility.

-So now, running `*main()` as listed in the earlier snippet is as easy as:
+So now running `*main()` as listed in the earlier snippet is as easy as:

 ```js
 run( main )